lfarizav/flux-k8s-setup-lab/README.md

 EOF
 ```
 ---
+## 🚀 Configure alerts with Slack
+To configure alerts using Slack we need to follow these steps:
+1. Create an Incoming Webhook for Slack
+2. Create a secret for slack's incomming webhook url
+3. Add a Provider to Connect to Slack from Flux
+4. Set Up an Alert to Send Notifications to Slack
+5. Update facebooc-deploy, instavote-deploy or both folders
 ## 🚀 Next Steps
 - Play with the applications and use the repositories as templates for your next FluxCD automatic deployment
 - Connect Tekton CI with Flux CD so one your push or merge is authorized from devops team, it is automatically reconciled with kubernetes